TeeNyKoH/Nric_Guesser-2.0/README.md

 # Nric_Guesser-2.0
-A Python code to guess ur Nric
+A Python code to guess ur Nric <br>
-Created By Tennyson Koh
+Created By me.

 Run python code and UI will be shown as such